Customer Service: 1-888-991-2299

 COVID-19 mRNA vaccine options (subject to availability)

-• Moderna Spikevax LP.8.1
+• Moderna Spikevax LP.8.1 (publicly funded free or private-pay)

-• Pfizer Comirnaty LP.8.1
+• Pfizer Comirnaty LP.8.1 (private pay only)

-• Healthcare workers
+• Eligible healthcare workers

 • All residents of continuing care homes and seniors supportive living accommodations